raaki274/personapi/README.md

     3. Note: JSONDB components used in the application will store the JSON collections under this location only

 #### Build packaging and running the application locally
-    1. Go to the root/parent directory of the application codebase where the pom.xml is placed inside your GIT clone directory
+    1. Go to the root/parent directory of the application codebase where the pom.xml is available inside your GIT clone directory

     2. Run the following command to build-package your application
        > mvn package